 ii) Discount on Header level

-In this case, bidder can effect the reductions by filling up the discount percent basis in the “Header Discount Tab” against the various head (i.e. Ex-works Price, Installation Services etc.) available on the portal.
+In this case, bidder can effect the reductions by filling up the discount on percent basis in the “Header Discount Tab” against the various head (i.e. Ex-works Price, Installation Services etc.) available on the portal.

 The offered discount by the Bidder, if any, shall be calculated automatically and will reflect in the Bid Price Summary.